Senescence of plant leaves

 Leaf senescence involves age dependent programmed cell death.
 One of the major changes that occur during senescence of the leaf involves the breakdown of the chloroplast; this results in a major change in the cell structure.
 As the chloroplast is rich in protein it is important this source is not lost but utilised by other parts of the plant.
 In addition to changes in cell structure major metabolic changes occur during leaf cell senescence; the normal processes that occur in the leaf involving carbon assimilation are stopped, and new metabolic processes that involve the catabolism of proteins, chlorophyll, and lipids occurs.
 This allows the nutrients of the leaf to be broke down and exported out of the leaf and used to further the development of the plant in other areas.

-Leaf Senescence is beneficial to plants
+Leaf Senescence is Beneficial to Plants

 Although one may think of cell death as being a non beneficial process it is not.
 It leads to better control of the nutrients that are available to the plant, and allows these to be used at the correct time (such as a transfer of effort to seed development), to give the plant an evolutionary advantage.